 The Center for Courageous Living

-Coming this fall and winter:
+Coming this winter:

-The Practice is a seven month program where participants will meet approximately every other week for two hours of exploring, conversation, and practices for continued awareness, growth and development.
+The Practice is a six month program where participants will meet approximately every other week for two hours of exploring, conversation, and practices for continued awareness, growth and development.
 Angie Arendt and Peter McGaugh will lead each session along with visiting faculty–folks from all over North America who have years of experience in human development and mastery in their craft…as well as skill for connecting with others, getting folks excited about the possibilities for their lives.
 More details (dates, faculty, etc.) will be coming soon.

 The Retreat: Taking it Deeper will take place in the Spring of 2018.

 This will take the work of The Retreat: An Invitation to Courageous Living and the on-going work of The Practice to a deeper level.

 People can register for one, two, or all three of the offerings from The Center for Courageous Living this year–there is no pre-requisite for any of these events.

 “We cannot change the world as it is…but we can see the world and open up to it as it is (and as it isn’t).
 No matter the situation or circumstance, we can engage in generous, real conversations—conversations that explore values, affirm doubts and feelings and intuition, conversations that are curious and connective and life giving.